Maui Mallard in Cold Shadow

-Maui Mallard in Cold Shadow – originally released as Donald in Maui Mallard – is a platforming video game developed and published by Disney Interactive.
-The game was released in Europe on November 1995, and in Brazil in spring 1997 for the Sega Mega Drive.
+Maui Mallard in Cold Shadow – originally released as Donald in Maui Mallard (Japanese: Donald Duck no Maui Mallard (ドナルドダックのマウイマラード)) – is a platforming video game developed and published by Disney Interactive.
+The game was released in Europe in November 1995, and in Brazil in spring 1997 for the Sega Mega Drive.
 It was also ported by Eurocom Entertainment Software to the SNES and released in North America in January 1997, in Europe mostly in autumn 1996 (although the SNES version was released in Germany at the end of 1995), and in Japan on December 20, 1996.
 A Microsoft Windows port was released in North America in November 1996.
 It was ported one last time to the Game Boy by Bonsai Entertainment Corp., released in North America in August 1998.

 The game stars Donald Duck in a metafictional role as duck detective Maui Mallard (a spoof of 1980s Hawaii-based TV detective, Magnum P.I. in name and appearance), who adopts the name "Cold Shadow" when he dresses up in ninja garb.
 In the North American versions of the game, all Donald Duck references are absent, and the protagonist is instead referred to as "Maui Mallard," as, according to composer Patrick Collins, the marketing team felt Donald Duck wasn't cool in the United States.
 Although the end of the game informed the player to look forward to Maui's next adventure, the planned sequel was cancelled.

 The game was rereleased on the Steam and GOG digital storefronts on May 17, 2019.